seanyoung/hyperledger-hip/HIPs/solang.md

 Parity Tech:
 - Cyrill Leutwiler [<bigcyrill@hotmail.com>](mailto:bigcyrill@hotmail.com)

-It is expected that the integration with Solana will finish end by the end of 2022, attracting more users and more relevance for the project.
+It is expected that the integration with Solana be completed by the end of 2022, attracting more users and more relevance for the project.
 As the compatibility with both Parity and Solana matures, the development focus is supposedly shifting to performance improvements and new features to the Solidity language.